Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 1. Make sure you have the latest version of the SwitchBot app.

 2. Please make sure that the SwitchBot Curtain/Remote button has been added to the SwitchBot app.
-For Curtain V6.0/Remote V4.5 or newer, please log in to the SwitchBot app → Profile → Feedback.

 *Related Posts: